programming-dot-dev/p.d-legal/PRIVACY-POLICY.md

   - Currently (as of February 10, 2024), all of the optional fields are always listed publicly; your password and email is kept private.

 **Service Provided User Actions:**
 - On any of our services, when performing an action such as commenting the date and time (during when the action is taken) is recorded in addition to saving the content and any media attachments (pictures and/or videos) alongside the performed action.
-All of this information is publicly available due to the nature of federation which uses the [ActivityPub protocol](https://en.wikipedia.org/wiki/ActivityPub). <font color= "orange">The actions made by users of our services is duplicated and stored on externel communities/instances that are federated with our services. (this sentence can probably be revised)</font>
+All of this information is publicly available due to the nature of federation which uses the [ActivityPub protocol](https://en.wikipedia.org/wiki/ActivityPub). <font color= "orange">The actions made by users of our services is duplicated and stored on external communities/instances that are federated with our services. (this sentence can probably be revised)</font>
 - Actions in the context of our provided services and Privacy Policy may include:
   1. Creating/editing a post or comment.
   2. Voting/reacting on a post or comment.